SkylineCommunications/dataminer-docs/release-notes/Web_apps/Web_apps_Feature_Release_10.4/Web_apps_Feature_Release_10.4.5.md

 ### Enhancements

-#### DataMiner Object Models: Enhanced behavior of DOMInstanceFieldDescriptor and DomInstanceValueFieldDescriptor fields on DOM forms when not all possible values have been retrieved yet [ID_38719]
+#### Web apps - DataMiner Object Models: Enhanced behavior of DOMInstanceFieldDescriptor and DomInstanceValueFieldDescriptor fields on DOM forms when not all possible values have been retrieved yet [ID_38719]

 <!-- MR 10.3.0 [CU14] / 10.4.0 [CU2] - FR 10.4.5 -->